baronwoy/recommendify/README.md

 SPOTIPY_CLIENT_SECRET = PASTE-YOUR-CLIENT-SECRET-HERE
 SPOTIPY_REDIRECT_URI = PASTE-YOUR-REDIRECT-URI-HERE
 ```
-4. Once run it will redirect you to the redirect uri, then just copy and paste the full url of the site you got redirected too and the program should run
+4. Once run it will redirect you to the redirect uri, then just copy and paste the full url of the site you got redirected to and the program should run
 <br>
 and run in your IDE of choice